In rural Senegal, seeds of hope for working women - Taipei Times

 “We have an enormous need of women...
 We’re up against the aging of those who hold land and the phenomenon of migration among men,” said Khadija Doucoure, a specialist handling gender and youth issues in west Africa for the International Fund for Agricultural Development (IFAD).

-UN agencies, such as IFAD and the Food and Agriculture Organization (FAO), both based in Rome, manage projects to help empower rural women, who account for at least 43 percent of agricultural laborers worldwide, according to an FAO report.
+UN agencies like IFAD and the Food and Agriculture Organization (FAO), both based in Rome, manage projects to help empower rural women, who account for at least 43 percent of agricultural laborers worldwide, according to an FAO report.

-Such women bear responsibility for childcare and household tasks, as well as working the fields, yet enjoy only “limited access to land, credit, information and technologies,” IFAD said in a recent report.
+Such women bear responsibility for childcare and household tasks, as well as working the fields, yet enjoy only “limited access to land, credit, information and technologies,” IFAD noted in a recent report.

 In west and central Africa, IFAD runs 55 projects that feature gender equality as a goal.